Dollar-a-Day Insurance in New Jersey (SAIP)

 THE DOLLAR-A-DAY CAR INSURANCE COVERAGE GAP

-This coverage gap exposes you to costs that standard liability policies typically handle, making it crucial to understand your potential out-of-pocket liability before choosing SAIP.
+This coverage gap exposes you to costs that standard liability policies handle.
+Understand your potential out-of-pocket liability before choosing SAIP.

 Should You Buy Dollar-a-Day Car Insurance?

-Dollar-a-day insurance is designed for low-income New Jersey Medicaid recipients who can't afford standard coverage.
-It's a last-resort option that offers minimal protection, just enough to meet basic medical coverage requirements.
+Dollar-a-day insurance targets low-income New Jersey Medicaid recipients who can't afford standard coverage.
+It's a last-resort option that offers minimal protection: just enough to meet basic medical coverage requirements.

-Before choosing dollar-a-day insurance, compare quotes.
-Minimum coverage policies from standard insurers often cost slightly more but offer better protection.
-MoneyGeek recommends full coverage if you can afford it, as it protects you and your vehicle.
+Compare quotes before choosing dollar-a-day insurance.
+Minimum coverage policies from standard insurers cost slightly more but offer better protection.
+MoneyGeek recommends full coverage if you can afford it.
+It covers damage to your own vehicle plus liability coverage.

 Why a Standard Policy Is Probably a Better Option

 Standard car insurance is better for most drivers given the small cost increase compared to dollar-a-day car insurance in New Jersey.
-Standard car insurance offers the following benefits:
+Standard car insurance offers these benefits:

 • Personal injury protection with a minimum coverage of $15,000.
 This helps to cover medical expenses, rehabilitation, diagnostic procedures and future treatment resulting from the accident.
 The SAIP offers immediate medical treatment, but no further treatment is covered.